Studio Damiens, Paris.

 Davout, Studio M. Mikado.

 Mix sessions with Mikado in the old mix room.
-Cadac console with some old ping-pong automation - notice the small terminal monitor.
+Cadac console with an old ping-pong automation - notice the small terminal monitor.
 To save money, there were no channel meters on the console, only for the quad mix buses.
 Awesome.
 Notice also right next to the video monitor the two PCM recorders - very futuristic.

 I'm reaching out for the machine remote - I'm probably laughing thinking that the Gunther Loof 32 track analog tape machine at the other end of the remote is going to explode anytime now.